This is the comprehensive list of our services

 A form of Obsessive Compulsive Disorder involving religious or moral obsessions.
 Scrupulous individuals are overly concerned that something they thought or might be a sin or other violation of religious or moral doctrine.

-It is often difficult to differentiate between people of strong religious faith and those whose intense religious observance is actually a form of OCD called Scrupulosity.
+It is often difficult to differentiate between people of strong religious faith and those whose intense a religious observance is actually a form of OCD called Scrupulosity.

-There are a lot of people with a high level of commitment to their religious, moral, or ethics standards and try to be as “good” as they can.
+There are a lot of people with a high level of commitment to their religious, moral, or ethical standards and try to be as “good” as they can.
 In some cases, individuals are hard on themselves, constantly demanding more religious or moral perfection in their daily lives, but they don’t actually have OCD.
 Sufferers of Scrupulosity, by contrast, have persistent, unwanted thoughts and beliefs (obsessions) about not being moral or devout enough, even though there is no evidence to support their fears.
 They are convinced that they have sinned in the past or will sin in the future, will disappoint God, or be punished if they fail to be “good enough.”

 Relationship OCD (ROCD)